Gerry Kerr - Village man

 Additionally, the club may deem the work of some photographers, that do not fall under the above criteria, to be advanced, and if so, they will not be eligible for entry into the shield.

 Each club has to ensure that one person has no more than two images on each panel ensuring so that a fair distribution of photographers’ work is represented on their panel.
-The club selection committee selects images for the National Shield competition from the those images that have been entered in internal club competitions by eligible members.
+The club selection committee selects images for the National Shield competition from images that have been entered in club competitions by eligible members.
+Images may also be gathered in other ways at the discretion of the selection committee.

 Members from every IPF club travel to the venue to enjoy the competition and associated talks, lectures etc.